Half a Century of Clean Water: The Clean Water Act, 1972-2022

-See the original social media post from which this material was derived.
+See the original social media post from which this blog post was derived.

 The Clean Water Act was a monumental piece of federal legislation, and the burst of monetary support for water infrastructure that followed revived polluted rivers and streams across the United States – especially here in Philadelphia.